Search

 If you’re familiar with the CNC industry, you may have heard the term “geometric dimensioning and tolerancing,” commonly referred to as GD&T.

 This language of symbols is essential for CNC machinists to understand, as it helps engineers and designers communicate how to bring a part design to life.
-In the CNC world, detail is everything — so processes like this are critical to creating parts efficiently and accurately.
+In the CNC world, detail is everything.
+So, processes like this are critical to creating parts efficiently and accurately.

 Parker worked at the Royal Torpedo Factory in Alexandria, West Dunbartonshire, Scotland.
 While employed there, his work significantly increased the production of naval weapons by new contractors.

-Parker published notes on Design and Inspection of Mass Production Engineering Work in 1940, which is the earliest work on geometric dimensioning and tolerancing.
-He published Drawings and Dimensions in 1956, which became the basic reference in the field.
+In 1940, Parker published notes on “Design and Inspection of Mass Production Engineering Work,” which is the earliest work on geometric dimensioning and tolerancing.
+He published “Drawings and Dimensions” in 1956, which became the basic reference in the field.

-Parker’s idea developed into a complete organized system of controls and a global standard by 1957.
+His idea developed into a complete organized system of controls and a global standard by 1957.
 Today, GD&T has four core elements: size, location, form and orientation.
 These provide a basis for 14 primary feature control symbols such as perpendicularity, circularity, parallelism and circular runout.

 What is GD&T?

-Geometric dimensioning and tolerancing (GD&T) is a system for specifying and communicating engineering tolerances and design intent.
+GD&T is a system for specifying and communicating engineering tolerances and design intent.
 It aids engineers and manufacturers in optimally controlling variations in manufacturing processes.

 GD&T uses a symbolic language on engineering drawings and computer-generated, three-dimensional solid models.
-Essentially, “geometrical product specifications” are related to the size, shape and positional relationship of a product, and “tolerance” refers to the allowable error.
+Essentially, “geometrical product specifications” are related to the size, shape and positional relationship of a product and “tolerance” refers to the allowable error.

 “Geometric tolerance” includes the size and allowable errors for the form and position.
 GD&T answers the question, “How far off the CAD/perfect model can a part be and still function?”
 It also:

 • Provides an unambiguous reference coordinate system